TOliverKocsis/OrderBook/README.md

 The OrderBook implementation provides core functionalities, including the ability to add and cancel orders, retrieve the best bid and ask prices, and compute the ask volume within specified price ranges.

-The project is thoroughly unit tested using the Google Test framework, with benchmarking and performance evaluations conducted via Google Benchmark.
+The project is thoroughly unit-tested using the Google Test framework, with benchmarking and performance evaluations conducted via Google Benchmark.

 The DatasetCreator/DataGenerator.py creates an ExampleDataset.csv that simulates incoming order messages.